bigfatbrowncat/zetes/README.md

 	clang: error: no input files

-Yeah, that's Clang pretending GCC.
+Yeah, that's Clang pretending being GCC.
 If the response is like "command not found", something's gone wrong - you need to check your Command Line Tools.

 #### Test 2
 Enter this command: